carlossalasamper/local-wordpress/README.md

 ## Local WordPress: WordPress + MySQL

-This example defines one of the basic setups for WordPress.
+This example defines one of the basic setups for WordPress with [Docker Compose](https://docs.docker.com/compose/).

 More details on how this works can be found on the official [WordPress image page](https://hub.docker.com/_/wordpress).

-Project structure:
+## Project structure

 ```
-.
+├── /assets
 ├── docker-compose.yaml
+├── LICENSE
 └── README.md
 ```